 The grapes were harvested into baskets, brought to the cellars, and gently pressed.
 The must was clarified using a cold temperature decanting method.
-Fermentation took place at a temperature no higher than 18° C (64° F) for approximately 15 days.
+Fermentation took place at a temperature that did not exceed 18 °C (64 °F) for approximately 15 days.
 Before bottling, the wine was left to age at a low temperature in stainless steel tanks for several months.

 The name Arveja means “briar patch” in the Piedmontese dialect.
 It comes from the blackberry briars that grow abundantly in a forest at the top of the vineyards and the blackberries ripen at the same time that Arveja is harvested.
 This small 2-hectare vineyard (4.9 acres) enjoys a west-northwest exposure that intensifies Erbaluce’s fresh characteristics and the captivating aromas of gooseberry and green apple typical of Sauvignon Blanc.